maxlath/wikibase-sdk/docs/get_entities.md

 const url = wdk.getEntities({
   ids: ['Q1', 'Q5', 'Q571'],
   languages: ['en', 'fr', 'de'], // returns all languages if not specified
-  properties: ['info', 'claims'], // returns all data if not specified
+  props: ['info', 'claims'], // returns all data if not specified
   format: 'xml' // defaults to json
 })
 ```